MedPT: A Massive Medical Question Answering Dataset for Brazilian-Portuguese Speakers: Introduction

 \section{Introduction}

-Large language models (LLMs) are increasingly demonstrating transformative potential across diverse healthcare applications, from online patient support and clinical text classification to robust medical question answering \cite{nazi2024large, 10819409}.
+Large language models (LLMs) are rapidly expanding their reach across diverse healthcare applications, from online patient support and clinical text classification to robust medical question answering \cite{nazi2024large, 10819409}.
 However, the performance, safety, and clinical reliability of these systems are fundamentally contingent on the scale and quality of their training data \cite{10.1007/978-3-031-40923-3_16}.
 Consequently, datasets that lack demographic representation, contain inherent biases, or are insufficiently curated to handle complex medical nuances can lead to models that produce factually incorrect or systematically skewed outputs, posing significant risks and undermining clinical trust \cite{KHAN2021130, schwabe2024metric}.
 Compounding this challenge, current progress and resource development are overwhelmingly concentrated in high-resource languages, particularly English, a linguistic bias that creates a critical barrier for other major world languages, severely limiting the development, validation, and equitable deployment of these promising technologies to large global populations \cite{10620223}.

 This linguistic and data-centric gap is clearly reflected in the literature, where significant research investment in medical text curation has centered on English \cite{jin2019pubmedqa, pmlr-v174-pal22a, singhal2022large, preston2023toward}, Chinese \cite{he2019applying, 8548603, ZHU2023102573}, or both \cite{he2020meddialog}.
-Despite valuable initiatives have begun to extend this scope to other languages such as Arabic, Vietnamese, Persian, and Turkish \cite{abdelhay2023deep, nguyen2022spbertqa, ghassabi2025leveraging, 10711128}, the resource disparity remains particularly acute for Brazilian Portuguese in specialized domains such as open-domain medical question answering.
+Despite valuable initiatives have begun to extend this scope to other languages such as Arabic, Vietnamese, Persian, and Turkish \cite{abdelhay2023deep, nguyen2022spbertqa, ghassabi2025leveraging, 10711128}, the resource disparity remains particularly acute for Brazilian Portuguese in specialized domains, such as medical question answering.